topkecleon/telegram-bot-bash/README.md

 ### Do not use #!/usr/bin/env bash

-We stay with /bin/bash shebang, because using the system bash is more save from security perspective.
+**We stay with /bin/bash shebang, because it's more save from security perspective.**

-It makes it harder for attackers and users to place alternative versions of bash and avoids using possibly broken, mangled or compromised bash executables.
+Using the system provided bash makes it harder for attackers or users to place alternative versions of bash and avoids using possibly broken, mangled or compromised bash executables.

 If you are a MacOS user or forced to use an alternative bash, see [Install Bashbot](doc/0_install.md)